-A somewhat meta skill for many of the people who worked on The Sims 4, Programming is much more useful than it might sound at first.
-Capable of a ton of different interactions vis a vie a computer, most of which earn you money, the Programming skill is a must-have for homebody sims who spend a lot of time in front of a monitor.
+A somewhat meta-skill for many of the people who worked on The Sims 4, Programming is much more useful than it might sound at first.
+Capable of a ton of different interactions vis-à-vis a computer, most of which earn you money, the Programming skill is a must-have for homebody Sims who spend a lot of time in front of a monitor.
 Tech-heads will love the opportunities it opens up.

 Aspirations and Traits

 Programming is a knowledge-based skill, so it stands to reason that you’ll want to take the Knowledge Aspiration—specifically, Computer Whiz.
 Combining Video Gaming with code, Computer Whiz gives your Sim the benefit of the Quick Learner Trait, allowing him or her to develop their skills, all of their skills, at a faster pace.